 A member may not enroll if they:

-Bill Pay will provide you with a warning message at eight minutes; you do not respond to the warning your session will be ended two minutes later.
+Bill Pay will provide you with a warning message at eight minutes; if you do not respond to the warning, your session will be ended two minutes later.

 Personal information cannot be updated in Bill Payer and should always be updated within GenFed’s online banking.